 Video is one of the most important and impactful communication mediums today.
-It is indeed the age of video: various social media platforms like YouTube and video making software like Lumen5 have made it easier and more affordable to produce video content.
+It is indeed the age of video: various social media platforms like YouTube and video making software like Lumen5 have made it easier and more affordable for individual marketers or an inbound marketing agency to produce video content.

 In fact, this year, 80 percent of web traffic will be video.
 You’ll want to get in on that and start to seriously incorporate video into your marketing strategy.